/ Marion Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a long-term impairment, you may be entitled to additional benefits under Michigan law.
-These payments are meant to compensate for the lasting impact of your injury on your capacity to earn a living.
+If your on-the-job injury leads to a permanent disability, you may be entitled to ongoing financial support under Michigan law.
+These payments are intended to compensate for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: